 Even if you spend only $15 on each present, that still adds up to $750 if there are 50 people on your gift list.
 So to rein in your holiday budget, you need to pare that list down to a more reasonable size.

 The problem with shrinking your gift list is that it may lead to hurt feelings.
-If people who are accustomed to receiving a present from you every year don’t get one this year, their first thought might be that you’re angry with them for some reason.
-Even if you tell them you’re just cutting back on gifts to save money, they could still be offended that they were the ones cut from the list.
+If people accustomed to receiving a present from you every year don’t get one this year, their first thought might be that you’re angry with them for some reason.
+Even if you tell them you’re just cutting back on gifts to save money, they could still be offended they were the ones cut from the list.

 Do a Gift Exchange